stereum-dev/synclink-client/README.md

 | nodes           | List of URLs to your SyncLink Server Nodes       | [http://localhost:8000] | Yes      |

 Optional you can also specify the path to your config file or add/overwrite this arguments on the command line.
-Run python main.my -h for details.
+Run `python main.py -h` for details.
 ## Run the App

 Activate the virtual environment and run the app.